aa2il/demos/README.md

           uv --help

+7. Notes: On RPi using X11 and VNC, QT does not render everything correctly.
+   I "think" the fix is to add

+       video=HDMI-A-1:1920x1080M@60D

+   to the end of the line in /boot/firmware/cmdline.txt.
+This seems to work but I'm not convinced yet ... keep trying ...
+See also demos/hello3.py

+   It does, however, work just fine if we use RDP instead of VNC (tested both X11 and labwc display managers.)
+So the problem appears to be with VNC.

 # Installation for Windoz using uv:

 0. This couldn't be much easier - and there's no need for a bulky installer!
 You will need to install uv on your system by opening a cmd prompt and executing: